Blog

 The DIY phone booth is the most affordable and practical solution for most operators.
 They allow for lots of creativity and flexibility in your space design.

 However, they can also be quite the project to take on.
-Consider your resources before committing to creating your own phone booth.
+Consider your resources before committing to creating your own booths – you may save money on materials, but you could make that up with labor costs.

 Phone booth pods are a trendy addition to the coworking design world.
-These types of booths have exploded in popularity in recent years because of their beautiful design and overall aesthetics.
+These types of booths have exploded in popularity in recent years because of their beautiful design and ability to move easily in and out of a space.

-These external pods are typically around 15 sq ft and include a chair, built-in desk, and glass door.
+These external pods range in size and typically include a chair, built-in desk, and glass door.
 They boast a large number of amenities including:

 • Power outlets and external port